R2Northstar/NorthstarWiki/docs/hosting-a-server-with-northstar/dedicated-server/troubleshoot.md

 #### Ports are not the same

-Your gameserver is configured to listen to a given TCP port, masterserver needs to be able to contact your gameserver though that same port.
+Your gameserver is configured to listen to a given TCP port.

-If the masterserver can't access your gameserver through the same port
+Masterserver needs to be able to contact your gameserver though that same port.

 #### Windows Firewall is blocking tcp ports